🔖 7 min read

 Taking advantage of the medium

-Of course, it is not all laughs in the movie.
+Of course, the movie is not all laughs.
 The animation also makes the emotional scenes feel even more powerful.
-Satoshi Kon has never been afraid to explore a diverse range of emotion in animation, so when the movement is in service of something more akin to human tragedy, it delivers.
+Satoshi Kon is known for exploring potent emotions in animation, and you shouldn’t expect him to hold any punches here.
+When the fluid movements want to be in service of something more akin to human tragedy, Tokyo Godfathers delivers.

-The way the characters move, from simple mouth movements, to the more complex character actions scenes, is all in service of developing the character’s personality.
-Small details like the way certain characters’ chins pop up during scenes where they want to show themselves as more authoritative, or the way the faces shiver when they’re crying, make the experience feel real.
-The animation is done so well that you can tell a character’s entire personality just by looking at them from a couple of frames.
+The way the characters move, from simple mouth movements to the more complex actions scenes, is all in service of developing their personalities.
+Small details, like the way certain characters’ chins pop up during scenes where they want to show themselves as more authoritative; or the way the faces shiver when they’re crying, make them feel real.
+Their expressions are done so well, one could tell a character’s entire personality just by looking at them for a couple of frames.

 The Tokyo Godfathers Soundtrack

-It has thirty-eight tracks in total, all of them with a distinctive feel, perfectly designed for the scenes they were made of.
-Personal highlights are the songs: No 9, which samples and remakes Beethoven’s nine symphony, and also the title track Tokyo Godfathers, which has an upbeat energy which captures the tone of the film’s fantastically.
+Comprised of thirty-eight tracks in total, we would recommend you listen to it and enjoy the ride.
+Some of our personal highlights are the songs: No 9, which samples and remakes Beethoven’s nine symphony, and also the title track, Tokyo Godfathers, which has an upbeat energy which echoes the tone of the film.

 A Christmas film

-On that note, I wouldn’t call Tokyo Godfathers a children’s movie, but I wouldn’t call it an adult film either.
-It is a movie that tackles some very serious topics, but is also one that does so in a very comedic way, making the overall experience feel like something akin to the whole family.
-It is such an enjoyable film that I think every single audience member will find something to like about it.
+On that note, I wouldn’t classified Tokyo Godfathers a children’s movie, but I wouldn’t call it an adult film either.
+The film is capable of tackling serious topics, but it’s also able to do so in a comedic and lighthearted way.
+If anything, the film “gets away with it”, taking themes that have no business being a family movie, and getting the best of both worlds.
+To summarize: it’s an enjoyable film, and every single audience member will find something to like about it.

 Christmas Eve

 Tokyo Godfathers is an animated delight.
-In its very simple narrative and story structure, it has all the elements that build a compelling narrative, while also showing a mastery in the craft of animation.
+In its very simple narrative and story structure, it has all the elements that make a compelling narrative.
+Additionally, the movie is a technical marvel, making the best out of every single element in the medium of animation.